MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSessionConfiguration.md

 ```

 This example shows how to use the WSMan provider to view the session configurations on a remote computer.
-This method does not provide as much information as a Get-PSSessionConfiguration command, but the user does not need to be a member of the Administrators group to run this command.
+This method does not provide as much information as a Get-PSSessionConfiguration command, but the user does not have to be a member of the Administrators group to run this command.

-### -------------------------- EXAMPLE 7 --------------------------
+### Example 7: Run this cmdlet on a remote computer
 ```
 The first command uses the Enable-WSManCredSSP cmdlet to enable CredSSP delegation from the Server01 local computer to the Server02 remote computer.
 This configures the CredSSP client setting on the local computer.
 PS C:\>Enable-WSManCredSSP -Delegate Server02

 The second command uses the Connect-WSMan cmdlet to connect to the Server02 computer.
-This action adds a node for the Server02 computer to the WSMan: drive on the local computer, allowing you to view and change the WS-Management settings on the Server02 computer.
+This action adds a node for the Server02 computer to the WSMan: drive on the local computer.
+This lets you view and change the WS-Management settings on the Server02 computer.
 PS C:\>Connect-WSMan Server02

 The third command uses the Set-Item cmdlet to change the value of the CredSSP item in the Service node of the Server02 computer to True.
 This configures the service settings on the remote computer.